Can You Get Restless Leg Syndrome as a Child?

 Once restless leg syndrome has been diagnosed, normally with an overnight sleep study, treatment options can be discussed.
 Treatment can include increasing the amount of activity the child has, changing bedtime routines, and using heat, cold compress, or massage to relieve the discomfort.
 Your child should not consume caffeine, as caffeine will exacerbate the symptoms of RLS.
 Your physician may want to check your child’s iron level or recommend iron supplements.

 If you believe you may be suffering from RLS, it is important to see a doctor who specializes in sleep medicine in order to properly diagnose and treat your condition.
-Dr. Malhotra is a trusted sleep specialist, who is known for diagnosing and treating all kinds of sleep disorders.
-Call (203) 422-7940 today, or schedule an appointment using this form.
+Call (203)-245-0412 today, or schedule an appointment using this form.